WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 - create the `Constructor` to read in a BankAccount object
 - create the following methods: `getName(), getBalance(), deposit(double amount), withdrawal(double amount)`

-Insie of the `Bank` Class program the following:
+Inside of the `Bank` Class program the following:
 - Create a `map` to keep track of multiple accounts
 - Create `public Collection<BankAccount> accounts()` method
 - Create `public void add(BankAccount account)` method

+Inside of the `BankingApp` Class program the following:
+- Create 3 BankAccounts
+- Add these accounts to a collection
+- Welcome the user and display the accounts
+- Have a menu of options for the teller to access an account, do a deposit, withdrawal or exit